Dé Aranha

-Domingos Elias Alves Pedra, commonly known as Dé Aranha (born 16 April 1948), is a retired Brazilian footballer who played as a forward for several Série A clubs.
+Domingos Elias Alves Pedra, commonly known as Dé Aranha (born 16 April 1948), is a Brazilian former professional footballer who played as a forward for several Série A clubs.

-Born in started his career in 1967 with Bangu, playing four served by Vasco da Gama, Sporting, Botafogo, Al Hilal, Bangu, Bonsucesso, Rio Branco and Desportiva Ferroviária.
+Born in started his career in 1967 with Bangu, playing four served by Vasco da Gama, Sporting CP, Botafogo, Al Hilal, Bangu, Bonsucesso, Rio Branco and Desportiva Ferroviária.
 It was one of the attackers more opportunists in the 1970s. making success alongside Roberto Dynamite and having trained the various teams, among them Rio Branco, Bangu, Anapolina, Fortaleza, Botafogo, Joinville, Moto Club, Duque de Caxias, Olaria and América.
 Since 2014 acts as a commentator on the Band Rio version of the program the Os Donos da Bola and also in Bradesco Esporrtes FM was SBT, in 2014 and in the same year was Rádio Globo, where comment on programs and sports days of the broadcaster.